TermGet/termget.github.io/quickstart.md

  1. Make sure Python 3 (and [Homebrew](https://brew.sh), if you're on macOS) is installed.
  2. Download the latest TermGet [here](https://github.com/termget/termget/releases/latest).
- 3. Extract the download and open a terminal in the extracted directory.
+ 3. Extract the download and open a terminal window in the extracted directory.
  4. Run `./install.sh` and follow the prompts.
  5. Start TermGet with `sudo termget`.